pmjdebruijn/ShuttlePRO/README.md

 If your device was found, you should be able to operate it now and have, e.g., the terminal window in which you launched the program scroll and execute mouse clicks if you move the jog wheel and press the three center buttons on the device.
 When you're finished, terminate the program by typing Ctrl+C in the terminal window where you launched it.

+Note that once up, the program will just keep running, even if the device gets unplugged, in which case an error message will be printed and the program will keep trying to reopen the device until you interrupt it.
+However, there is an alternative mode available with the `-p` option, which makes sure that the program exits as soon as the device becomes unavailable.
+This is also used, in particular, when using the udev hot-plugging facility mentioned above.

-This default "mouse emulation mode" is actually configured in the `[Default]` section near the end of the distributed shuttlerc file, which reads as follows:
+The default "mouse emulation mode" is actually configured in the `[Default]` section near the end of the distributed shuttlerc file, which reads as follows:

 ~~~
 [Default]